 The Server MUST validate that the CONNECT Packet conforms to section 3.1 and close the Network Connection if it does not conform.
 The Server MAY send a DISCONNECT with a Return code of 128 or greater before closing the Network Connection.

 The Server MAY check that the contents of the CONNECT Packet meet any further restrictions and SHOULD perform authentication and authorization checks.
 If any of these checks fail, it MUST close the Network Connection.
-Before closing the connection it MAY send an appropriate CONNACK response with a Return code of 128 or greater as described in section 3.2.
+Before closing the connection, it MAY send an appropriate CONNACK response with a Return code of 128 or greater as described in section 3.2.

 If validation is successful, the Server performs the following steps.